Guest post from Brigette Shevy

 In my opinion, not many things in the food realm are better than homemade bread.
-It can take an average weeknight dinner into the gourmet category, and these rolls are no exception!
+It can take an average weeknight dinner into the gourmet category — and these rolls are no exception!

 This is a simple, healthy dinner roll recipe that my family really enjoys… and I love how quickly they can be whipped up, thanks to the help of my faithful bread machine.

 This recipe makes a large 9″x13″ pan of 24 rolls, but that isn’t a problem at my house considering how fast they disappear!
-If you can’t eat them all at once, you’ll be happy to know that they freeze well and reheat beautifully.

-- 2 ¼ cups hot water
+- 2 ¼ c. very warm water (110ºF)

-- 3 Tablespoons butter, cubed
+- 3 Tbsp. butter, melted

-- 2 Tablespoons honey
+- 2 Tbsp. honey

-- 1/3 cup brown sugar
+- 1/3 c. brown sugar

-- 1 ½ teaspoons salt
+- 1 ½ tsp. salt

-- 1 ½ cups quick oats
+- 1 ½ c. quick oats

-- 1 cup whole wheat flour
+- 1 c. whole wheat flour

-- 3 ½ cups all-purpose flour
+- 3 ½ c. all-purpose flour

-- 2 packages instant active yeast (1 ½ Tablespoons)
+- 2 packages instant active yeast (1 ½ Tbsp.)

 - Melted butter for tops of baked rolls